Keynote Speakers and Events

 Armagh Observatory and Planetarium

-The conference will take place in the Copernicus Hall at Armagh Observatory and will feature a tour of the Observatory.
+The conference will take place in the Copernicus Hall at Armagh Planetarium and will feature a tour of the Observatory.
 Bus transportation to and from Queen's University Belfast to Armagh Observatory has been arranged for attendees.

 Saturday, 14 June